-Mid-air collision… These three words are the nightmare of any air traffic controller.
-And when this nightmare happens, the first person to be accused is often the controller.
+A mid-air collision is every air traffic controller’s nightmare.
+And if it happens, the controller may be the first person to be blamed.
 This is what Blackout Effect is all about.
-This made-for-TV movie was first presented on NBC in January 1998 as a “World Premiere Movie” and co-stars Eric Stoltz (from Pulp Fiction) and Charles Martin Smith (from The Untouchables).
+It is a made-for-TV movie first aired on NBC in January 1998 as a “World Premiere Movie” and co-starring Eric Stoltz (Pulp Fiction) and Charles Martin Smith (The Untouchables).

-The movie starts with what the wicked world of air traffic control (ATC) looks like.
-A medley of planes on take-off and landing in Los Angeles International Airport are shown, under a mix of the voice of many air traffic controllers.
+The movie starts with what the fast-paced world of air traffic control looks like.
+At Los Angeles International Airport (LAX), several planes take off and land and, in the background, voices of many air traffic controllers overlap.

-Two flight attendants are about to board their flight.
-Catherine Parmel (Alexandra Hedison) tries to call an old friend (ex-boyfriend actually), John Dantley (Eric Stoltz), an NTSB investigator.
-She can’t reach him.
-So, she feels like seeing him again at Washington.
-So, she switches flights with her colleague Laurie.
-Catherine is now on a LAX-Chicago-Dulles route on Global Airlines, flight 1025, “the number one on-time airline”… whose flight is delayed due to air traffic congestion.
-It finally takes off after a (very brief) delay.
-In the meantime, John Dantley is finishing his investigation at the NTSB on another plane crash.
+Two flight attendants are about to board their respective flights.
+Catherine Parmel (Alexandra Hedison) tries to call her ex-boyfriend, John Dantley (Eric Stoltz), an NTSB investigator, but can’t reach him.
+She feels like seeing him again in Washington, and switches flights with her colleague Laurie.
+As a result, Catherine is flying LAX-Chicago-Washington Dulles on Global Airlines flight 1025.
+The airline prides proclaims itself as “the number one on-time airline”, but departure is briefly delayed due to air traffic congestion.
+Meanwhile, John Dantley is concluding an investigation at the NTSB on another plane crash.

-Then, the title of the movie becomes obvious: Blackout Effect… Drake’s screen “blacks out”.
-It becomes totally dark and turns back on again after a few seconds.
-He loudly complains and everyone makes fun of him.
-The ATC controller next to him tells him to shut up and watch two planes, Global 1025 and PDO 342, a cargo plane, that are about to conflict.
-Suddenly, Global 1025 starts to experience turbulence.
+Then, the title of the movie becomes obvious: Blackout Effect… Drake’s screen “blacks out”, becoming completely dark for a few seconds.
+He loudly complains about this, but everyone around makes fun of him.
+The controller next to him tells him to stop talking and to watch two planes, Global 1025 and PDO 342, a cargo plane, that are about to conflict.
+At that moment, Global 1025 starts to experience turbulence.
 The pilot requests clearance to climb, but Drake refuses.
 Clearance to descend?
-Denied, as Drake has other planes on other flight levels.
+Also denied, as Drake has other planes at other flight levels.

-Global 1025′s TCAS suddenly starts saying “TRAFFIC..
-TRAFFIC”.
-But no traffic in sight.
-The other ATC controller sees on his screen Global 1025 and PDO 342 are getting close, but PDO 342 is not on Drake’s screen.
-Odd… Also, Drake just lost radio contact with PDO 342.
+Global 1025′s TCAS suddenly starts saying “TRAFFIC… TRAFFIC”.
+But the pilots have no visual contact with the other aircraft.
+Drake’s colleague sees that Global 1025 and PDO 342 are getting close, but the latter is not on Drake’s screen.
+In addition, Drake can make no radio contact with PDO 342.

-The TCAS now says “TRAFFIC, DESCEND NOW… TRAFFIC, DESCEND NOW…” Drake tells him not to change flight level.
-Suddenly PDO 342 appears instantly on the screen.
-It’s almost touching Global 1025.
+Global 1025′s TCAS now says “TRAFFIC, DESCEND NOW… TRAFFIC, DESCEND NOW…” Drake tells the pilot to maintain flight level.
+Suddenly PDO 342 appears instantly on Drake’s screen and is dangerously close to Global 1025.
 Drake suddenly yells “Global 1025, descend immediately!”
-Global 1025 responds quickly by banking left and right and suddenly diving.
-But PDO 342 is not responding… The two planes are blinking on the screen.
-The conflict alarm sounds.
-Both planes no longer respond.
-No answer, no acknowledgement.
-Did the two planes see each other and avoid collision?
+Global 1025 responds quickly by banking left and right and diving.
+But PDO 342 is not responding…

-I like the fact that, a little like Crash: The Mystery of Flight 1501, the movie denounces how the media processes air disasters and is quick at speculating and finding someone to blame quickly.
-We finally see a movie where the ATC is no longer a simple accessory, but almost plays the main role.
-At last the ATC world is in the eyes of the general public.
+I like the fact that, a little like Crash: The Mystery of Flight 1501, the movie denounces how the media covers air disasters and is quick at speculating and finding someone to blame quickly.
+We finally see a movie where air traffic control is at the forefront.

-However, what really disappointed me was that the producers somehow concentrated almost entirely on ATC but forgot the aircraft and allowed terrible technical mistakes (see on “Things to notice”).
+However, what really disappointed me was that the producers focused on air traffic control at the detriment of aviation.
+As a result, there were terrible technical mistakes (see “Things to notice”).

 I give this movie a generous 7 out of 10.